alphagov/government-service-design-manual/service-manual/communications/blogs.md

 ##Little and often

-Short updates can still go into a bit of detail about what you’re doing and why you’re done it, whether that’s changing the colour of a button or re-writing a whole section of guidance.
+Short updates can still go into a bit of detail about what you’re doing and why you’re doing it, whether that’s changing the colour of a button or re-writing a whole section of guidance.

 Keeping posts short reduces the burden of blogging, and also means it’ll be easier to get input from the people you work with.